fgdcgov/sdi/README.rst

-Template for the Read the Docs tutorial
+FGDC Standards
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.
+This GitHub provides information on FGDC Standards with some basic Sphinx docs.

 Read the tutorial here: